coveo/source.coveo.com/_posts/2016-11-25-taming-the-coveo-usage-analytics-platform-and-coveo-reveal.md

 One of my responsibilities, as a client executive for our Coveo for Sitecore user-base, is to help our clients optimize the value of their Coveo deployment, by leveraging all the features offered by our platform.
 I have unfortunately seen too many examples of customers exploiting only the search mechanisms of Coveo, passing by the opportunity to ramp up their experience from advance Enterprise Search to actual relevance and insight provider.
 A few ingredients can act as catalysts for this transition, among others the Usage analytics platform and our machine-learning solution, Reveal.
-This blog post relates the story of a real Coveo for Sitecore Cloud client, which we will conveniently call client X, starting his journey towards automated, highly relevant content.
+This blog post relates the story of a real Coveo for Sitecore Cloud client, which we will conveniently call client X, starting their journey towards automated, highly relevant content.

 <!-- more -->